Dallas officer in wrong apartment fatally shoots neighbor

 “Botham was in the prime of his life,” his uncle said.

-Nathan Monan, a friend from Harding University, said Botham Jean was kind to everybody.
+Nathan Monan, a friend from Harding University, said Botham Jean was kind to everybody and would often lead people in song during chapel at the private university in Arkansas.

+“He lived what he spoke,” Monan said, adding that Jean’s death has stirred emotions of overwhelming sadness and anger.
+“This doesn’t make sense to anybody right now.”

+A YouTube video posted in 2014 shows Jean making his pitch to become the university’s student association president.

 Authorities have not said how the officer got into Jean’s home, or whether his door was open or unlocked.
 The apartment complex is just a few blocks from Dallas police headquarters.